tomymaritano/dripnex-wallet/README.md

    npm install
    ```

-2. Create a `.env.test` file with the environment variables required for tests.
-You can copy from `.env.example` and adjust the values as needed.
+2. Create a `.env.test` file with the same keys listed above.
+The tests will load this file automatically.

 3. Execute the test suite with: